-The two single-term program electives can be selected from lists (1), (2) and (3) in §84.5.1 in consultation with the Department.
-At least one of these electives must be Engineering Science and/or Engineering Design.
+The two single-term program electives can be selected from lists (1), (2) and (3) in §84.5.1.
+At least one of these electives must be Engineering Science and/ or Engineering Design [from list (2)].
+Other courses may be taken with written permission from the current Oil Sands Advisor prior to enrollment.